-Dr. Domenico Volturno came to Bradley’s religious studies department in 1959, lecturing on world religions and stressing the theme of unity among all people around the world.
+Dr. Domenico and Betty Volturno came to Bradley in 1959.
+Dr. Volturno worked in the religious studies department, lecturing on world religions and stressing the theme of unity among people everywhere.
 He was an active Bradley faculty member supporting athletics and strengthening student/faculty relations.
+He was a founder of the Alpha Phi Alpha fraternity.
 He was also on the faculty bowling and table tennis teams.
 Sadly, Dr. Volturno was killed July 30, 1977.

-Submit a complete application to the Bradley University Alumni Association Selection Committee by April 21, 2017.
+submit a complete application to the Bradley University before the deadline

 Nominations must be received by the Selection Committee by Friday, April 14, 2023.

 Each recipient will receive an award and a $100 gift.
 In addition, their names will be added to the plaque that hangs in the Hayden-Clark Alumni Center library.
 The list in the library influences and reminds young people how important service to others is, and provides names of those who demonstrate the unselfish type of service practiced by Domenico and Betty and by other outstanding Bradley students.

 The award recipients will be announced at the end of April.